diacode/diacode-website/source/blog/2015-07-20-diacode-is-now-5-years-old.html.markdown

 We may play with other technologies such as [Elixir](http://elixir-lang.org/) and [Phoenix](http://www.phoenixframework.org/) – we love Ruby, but we're not married to it.

-On the other hand, we are doing a big effort on [TLKR.io](https://tlkr.io/), our very first product which started as a WebRTC experiment and now we expect to grow and make successful.
+On the other hand, we are doing a big effort on [TLKR.io](https://tlkr.io/), our very first product – as in not for a client – which started as a WebRTC experiment and now we expect to grow and make successful.
 We really believe that WebRTC can change the way people learn and practice languages.

 ---